syler11/MS2-Matching-Game/readme.md

 #### Imagery:
 I used a canvas background picture what give an atractive landing page for users to arrive.
 Credit to Rawpixel for imagery.
-All Aninal cards were selected to create a fun and appealing experince for users.
+All animal cards were selected to create a fun and appealing experience for users.

 #### Structure:
-The website consist of the 2 separated pages namely index.html and contact.html and a 404.html to guide people back to the main website.
+The website consist of 3 separated pages namely index.html and contact.html and a 404.html to guide people back to the main website.
 Having small kids myself (4yrs, 8 yrs)I have taken their opining on board when selecting the design to make sure they would be happy to play the game.

 #### Wireframes: